husarion/husarion_ros/README.md

 ## Contents

-There are four main launch files with names beginnig `rosbot_drivers`, these are for basic ROSbot controle, depending on ROSbot version and configuration.
+There are two main launch files with names beginnig `rosbot_drivers`, these are for basic ROSbot control, depending on ROSbot version and configuration.

-- `rosbot_drivers.launch` is for ROSbot 2.0 connected to [cloud.husarion.com](cloud.husarion.com)
+- `rosbot_drivers.launch` is for ROSbot 2.0
-- `rosbot_driver_ofline.launch` is for ROSbot 2.0 with [disabled cloud connection](https://husarion.com/tutorials/other-tutorials/how-to-use-core2-ros-local-serial-offline/).
-- `rosbot_drivers_pro.launch` is for ROSbot 2.0 PRO connected to [cloud.husarion.com](cloud.husarion.com)
+- `rosbot_drivers_pro.launch` is for ROSbot 2.0 PRO
-- `rosbot_driver_pro_offline.launch` is for ROSbot 2.0 PRO with [disabled cloud connection](https://husarion.com/tutorials/other-tutorials/how-to-use-core2-ros-local-serial-offline/).

 ## WiFi status